But you just can't seem to decide? We are SO glad you found us!

 Royal Bokhara Rugs:

-Usually feature a red primary with multiple rows of elongated renditions of octagons joined horizontally and vertically with lines and alternating small diamond motifs.
+Usually feature a red primary with multiple rows of elongated renditions of octagons joined horizontally and vertically with lines and alternating small diamond motifs — a style also known as a window pane design.

 As they hold cultural and religious importance, Princess Bokhara rugs are more distinct than Royal Bokhara rugs.